Jatin17248/news/README.md

 ---
 Thanks
 Happy coding!
-If you have any questions, feel free to open an issue or contact the project maintainers.
+If you have any questions, feel free to open an issue or contact me.